Statistical Tests for Replacing Human Decision Makers with Algorithms: Replacing Human Decision Makers with Algorithms

 Other randomization schemes can also be used.
-We will refer to the above construction as a vertical decomposition.
-Similarly, a horizontal decomposition can be used where the weights are replaced by $\lambda_{\theta_{H}} \equiv \frac{\beta_{H} - \alpha_{H}}{\beta_H - g^{-1}\(\beta_{H}\)}$.
-In addition, we also experimented with decomposing the distance between $\theta_M=\(\alpha_M, \beta_M\)$ on the machine ROC curve and the diagonal line into two parts.
+We refer to the above construction as a vertical decomposition.
+Similarly, a horizontal decomposition replaces the weights by $\lambda_{\theta_{H}} \equiv \frac{\beta_{H} - \alpha_{H}}{\beta_H - g^{-1}\(\beta_{H}\)}$.
+In addition, we experiment with decomposing the distance between $\theta_M=\(\alpha_M, \beta_M\)$ and the diagonal line into two parts.
 The first part is the distance from $\theta_M$ to the boundary of the set of FPR/TPR points that do not dominate $\theta_H$.
 The second part is the distance from this boundary to the diagonal line.
-The corresponding loss function that mirrors \eqref{decomposition weight loss function} is then
+The corresponding loss function that mirrors is